Podcast Themes

 Carol and David speak about Validating the vantage point that a leader has.
 They speak about the various elements of a vantage point – resolution, level of detail , biases, near term vs long term and more.

-Jeffrey speaks about how nuclear energy can be a boon if used to generate electricity but could be a bane if it is used to make a bomb that kills people.
+Jeffrey Pfeffer speaks about how nuclear energy can be a boon if used to generate electricity but could be a bane if it is used to make a bomb that kills people.
 Jeffrey goes on to say that context determines if something is good or bad and says that Power works in a similar fashion.

-Jeffrey speaks about how being judgmental comes in the way of learning and can drive people away from us.
+Jeffrey Pfeffer speaks about how being judgmental comes in the way of learning and can drive people away from us.
 He speaks about how Steve Jobs, Donald Trump and Elon Musk wielded power but as a result had a lot of attrition around them.
 He also speaks about how we may not have the right to tell somebody else what they ought to do but we possibly have a right or an obligation to tell others how they can get better at doing something.

-Ethan speaks about how we could be effective in helping people deal with Chatter.
+Ethan Kross speaks about how we could be effective in helping people deal with Chatter.
 He suggests that while we need to play a role of empathizing and listening to allow the person to vent, we also need to consider providing some coaching or widening of their perspective so that they could move forward.
 He speaks about the few people that he calls Chatter Advisors that he turns to where he gets a healthy balance of listening and Sounding Board support when he experiences Chatter.
 He speaks about some of the characteristics that leads them to be on his Speed Dial.